uva-engineering-decision-analysis/class_notes/Session_11.md

 ![35](Picturs/pic_35.png)

-The X-axis shows the w and the Y-axis shows the prior expectation.
+The X-axis shows the w, and the Y-axis shows the prior expectation.
 Given the prior expectation is 0.5 and the number of the positive tests is equal to zero.
 If you have high strong prior beliefs, your posterior mean is going to be about 0.26.
 If you have less strong prior beliefs, your posterior mean is going to be about 0.16.
 If you have very weak strong prior beliefs, your posterior mean is going to be about 0.02.

 ## Building a predictive model

-Ex: We have a sample of 342 diabetes patients and for each of them we have observation for 64 different variables.
-These variables may or may not give you the useful information.
-Suppose that the progress of the diabetes is the linear function along with different variables.
+Ex: We have a sample of 342 diabetes patients, and for each of them we have an observation for 64 different variables.
+These variables may or may not give you useful information.
+Suppose that the progress of diabetes is the linear function along with different variables.
 So, each wight indicates how important is the corresponding variable.
-We have error process in this model which is independent and identically distributed.
-The error follows the standard normal distribution There is the data dependence such as the data dependence between family members who live at the same house.
-Most of these variables may not been useful and relevant.
+We have an error process in this model, which is independent and identically distributed.
+The error follows the standard normal distribution.
+There is data dependence, such as the data dependence between family members who live at the same house.
+Most of these variables may not be useful and relevant.